Plan Summary Menu

 Note: The Plan strongly recommends that you contact the Administrative Office before filing an appeal and ask if there is additional information you can provide to support your claim.

 Send your appeal to your Administrative Office.
 State clearly and specifically why you think the decision on your claim or inquiry is incorrect.
-To help you prepare your appeal, you or your representative, upon request and free of charge, will be provided with reasonable access to, and copies of, all documents, records and other information relevant to your claim for benefits or inquiry related to present or futire benefits (other than documents, records or information that are subject to the attorney-client or other privilege).
+To help you prepare your appeal, you or your representative, upon request and free of charge, will be provided with reasonable access to, and copies of, all documents, records and other information relevant to your claim for benefits or inquiry related to present or future benefits (other than documents, records or information that are subject to the attorney-client or other privilege).

 Your appeal should include any additional supporting evidence and other materials you want the Benefits Review Committee to consider.
 The Committee will take into account all materials you provide relating to your claim or inquiry, including materials that were sent after your initial claim or inquiry was denied.
 Before acting on your appeal, the Committee may require that you send additional information it reasonably believes will help in deciding your case.